jmd-dk/concept/doc/parameters/parameters.rst

    <h4>Non-linear parsing of parameter file content</h4>

 Parameters may be defined in terms of each other.
-Unlike regular variables, the definition order does not matter (i.e. you may reference a variable *before* it is defined).
+Unlike with regular scripts, the definition order does not matter (i.e. you may reference a variable *before* it is defined).
 The magic that makes this work is cyclic execution of the parameter file, so that a variable that is needed on some line but only